 There will be a number of markets in DC during Christmas:

-- Swedish Christmas Bazaar – Cancelled for 2020
+- Swedish Christmas Bazaar - Dates TBD for 2021

 These are free to attend!
 For more free things to do in DC, check out our free section below.